lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### Raw Public Keys {#rpkformat}

 This sections illustrates the format of P-256 (secp256r1) SubjectPublicKeyInfo {{RFC5480}} with and without point compression as well as an ed25519 SubjectPublicKeyInfo.
-Point compression in SubjectPublicKeyInfo is standardized in {{RFC5480}} and is therefore theoretically possible to use in PRKs and X.509 certificates used in (D)TLS but does not seems to be supported by IoT (D)TLS implementations.
+Point compression in SubjectPublicKeyInfo is standardized in {{RFC5480}} and is therefore theoretically possible to use in PRKs and X.509 certificates used in (D)TLS but does not seems to be supported by (D)TLS implementations.

 #### secp256r1 SubjectPublicKeyInfo Without Point Compression